rust-lang/rustc-dev-guide/src/hir.md

     of items that is maintained per crate).
 - [`LocalDefId`], which is basically a `DefId` but for the local crate.
-  - They are the prefered way to encode that only a local `DefId` is expected, because it prevents [`DefId`] from upstream crates from being passed instead and causing bugs at compile time.
+  - They are the prefered way to encode that only a local `DefId` is expected, because it enforces at compile time that not any [`DefId`], that potentially comes from an upstream crate, can be passed.
   - They can still be transformed back into `DefId`s as needed by using the [`LocalDefId::to_def_id`][to_def_id] method.
 - [`HirId`], which combines the index of a particular item with an